 Ahh, chocolate.
 We knew you loved us as much as we loved you.
 Loaded with antioxidants, dark chocolate increases your HDL (good!) cholesterol levels and keeps blood platelets from sticking together.
 Of course, remember everything in moderation—and stick with organic dark chocolate as an occasional indulgence, not milk chocolate candy bars.

-Eating peanuts, almonds, or walnuts can lower your LDL cholesterol; one study in particular found that a handful of walnuts per day can decrease their LDL cholesterol by as much as 10%, all while increasing their HDL, too.
-Their high calorie count means it’s important to keep portion sizes small—around one to one and a half ounces per day—to get the most benefit.
+Eating peanuts, almonds, or walnuts can lower your LDL cholesterol; one study, in particular, found that a handful of walnuts per day can decrease their LDL cholesterol by as much as 10%, all while increasing their HDL, too.
+Their high-calorie count means it’s important to keep portion sizes small—around one to one and a half ounces per day—to get the most benefit.

 Garlic is amazing for many reasons; it has immune-boosting properties and adds a burst of flavor to some of our favorite dishes.
 But it’s also a great cholesterol-lowering food to stock up on next time you’re at the grocery store.
-Research sows it can prevent LDL particles from clogging up artery walls.
+Research shows it can prevent LDL particles from clogging up artery walls.
 Try a few fresh cloves per day!